-- To compare the admission process of pre-service and in-service secondary teacher education programmes. - 2.
+- 1. To compare the admission process of pre-service and in-service secondary teacher education programmes. - 2.
 To compare the teaching-learning process of pre-service and in-service secondary teacher education programmes. - 3.
 To compare the evaluation process of pre-service and in-service secondary teacher education programmes. - 4.
-To compare the personal attributes of students of pre-service and in-service secondary teacher education programmes in terms of teaching aptitude, interest towards teaching profession, attitude towards teaching profession, knowledge in education and teaching skills.
+To compare the personal attributes of students of pre-service and in-service secondary teacher education programmes in terms of teaching aptitude, interest towards teaching profession, attitude towards teaching profession, knowledge in teaching and teaching skill.